Investing in a clean and safe downtown is essential to attracting new businesses as well as workers, visitors, and residents.

 Enhanced public safety presence

-- The Police Department is hiring and deploying retired officers as on-the-ground Community Safety Ambassadors and Police Services Aides in order to deter criminal activity and respond to lower and mid-level calls for service, allowing sworn officers to respond to more serious offenses more quickly.
-To further support public safety, the Mayor’s Camera Access legislation passed in September 2022, giving police officers lawful access to privately-owned live video footage.
+• The Police Department has seen an increase in applications, continues to hire additional officers and is deploying retired officers as on –the-ground Community Safety Ambassadors and Police Service Aides to deter criminal activity and respond to lower and mid-level calls for service, allowing sworn officers to respond to more serious offenses quicker.

 Healthy Streets coordinated response